*Warning: Contains Spoilers For And Baby Makes Two*

 Les who is less enthusiastic about the whole situation and acts like a perfect jackass towards her and the baby.
 Even though he regularly wants to have sex with her, he is not ready to take any responsibility whatsoever.
 Lana’s mother desperately tries to tell Lana that having a baby is not as fun as Madonna makes it look.
 Les, on the other hand, goes on a trip to Greece (without Lana) who goes into labor and has a baby girl called Shinola.

 After Lana has the baby, Les finally shows up referring to the baby as “it” and definitely not having the moving reaction Lana hoped for when he sees Shinola for the first time.
-He is still only interested in sex and eventually Lana finally starts to see that have a baby isn’t what the movies make it seem like.
+He is still only interested in sex.
+Eventually Lana finally starts to see that have a baby isn’t what the movies make it seem like.
 Her mother too starts to slowly stop trying so hard and begins to give up on Lana.

 If you want to read more book reviews click here.